slowrunner/Deskpi/Projects/SimGoPiGo3/README.md

 sim.log
 ```

-Also there is a program to list the GoPiGo3 simulated data content:
+Also there is a program to list the GoPiGo3 simulated data content (in sim/simData.json):
 ```
 $ sim/listSimData.py
 vBatt:9.5